 JA Economics for Success gives students the information needed to build strong personal finances, a cornerstone to a happy, secure life.
 Students learn the importance of exploring career options based on their skills, interests, and values.
 They also learn about spending money within a budget; saving and investing wisely; and using credit cautiously.
 (Grades 6-8)

 JA’s elementary school programs are the foundation of its K-12 curricula.
 Six sequential themes, each with five hands-on activities, as well as an after-school and capstone experience, work to change students’ lives by helping them understand business and economics.

 JA More than Money introduces students to financial literacy and entrepreneurship, and to social studies learning objectives that include money-management skills, goods and services, and global markets.
 Through hands-on activities and a JA cast of characters serving as symbols for financial literacy and entrepreneurship concepts, students will learn a practical approach to starting a business and making smart decisions about managing money.
 (Grades 3-5)

-JA Our City introduces students to financial literacy and learning objectives for third–grade social studies, including the characteristics of cities, the importance of economic exchange, and how people and businesses in cities manage their money.
-Students will apply money-management strategies to personal and business accounts.
+JA Our City featuring Cha-Ching introduces students to financial literacy and learning objectives for third–grade social studies, including how people manage their money and the importance of economic exchange within a city.
 (Grade 3)